Kapendev/parin/CHEATSHEET.md

 }

-/// A limited set of mouse keys. enum Mouse : ushort {
+/// A limited set of mouse keys. enum Mouse : ubyte {
     none,   /// Not a button.
     left,   /// The left mouse button.
     right,  /// The right mouse button.